Facial Pain Treatment

 Will I need tests?

-He or she might do tests to get more information about your TN or what’s causing it.
-These tests can include:
+He or she might perform tests to obtain more details about your TN or the causes of it.
+These tests can entail:

 - An MRI or CT scan of your brain – These are imaging tests that can create pictures of your brain